Sour Crop in Chickens: Cause, Treatment and Prevention

 Summary

-Sour crop in chickens is a problem caused by the abundance of bacteria in a chicken’s crop.
+Sour crop in chickens is a problem caused by the overgrowth of yeast in a chicken’s crop.
 It can easily be prevented and treated.
 As a chicken owner, know the sour crop in chickens’ cause, treatment, and prevention to know what to do when the problem arises in the future.

 Leave a Comment